HomeEnterprise ITData CenterAI reshapes data centre power and cooling needs, Vertiv's Scott Armul says

 The Vertiv Frontiers report said forces such as extreme densification, gigawatt-scale deployments and the emergence of the data centre as a single unit of compute are reshaping infrastructure requirements as AI workloads grow.

-“The data centre industry is rapidly evolving how it designs, builds and operates facilities in response to the density and speed demands of AI factories,” said Scott Armul, Vertiv’s chief product and technology officer.
+“The data centre industry is rapidly evolving how designs, builds and operates facilities in response to the density and speed demands of AI factories,” said Scott Armul, Vertiv’s chief product and technology officer.

 Advertisement